Egyptian raid on Larnaca International Airport: Egyptian raid

-As the Egyptian troops advanced quickly towards the hijacked DC-8 aircraft and the Cypriot special forces who surrounded it, the Cypriot special forces (LOK) reportedly issued a single verbal warning to halt and submit, though in other reports, the Cypriots issued two verbal warnings, the second demand for the Egyptians to return to their aircraft.
+As the Egyptian troops advanced quickly towards the hijacked DC-8 aircraft and the Cypriot special forces (LOK) who surrounded it, the LOK reportedly issued a single verbal warning to halt and submit, though in other reports, the Cypriots issued two verbal warnings, the second demand for the Egyptians to return to their aircraft.
 As this occurred, the occupants of the Jeep and the Cypriot operators exchanged gunfire, and the Egyptian Jeep was struck by a rocket propelled grenade (RPG), as well as gunfire, killing all three occupants.
 As the vehicle came to a halt, the Cypriots and the main Egyptian force confronted each other at a range of less than 300 m, and it is variously reported that the Egyptians, who lacked any form of cover, dropped down onto the tarmac in prone firing positions.
-At this moment, the two forces engaged each other with heavy gunfire, and the Cypriots opened fire on the Egyptian C-130H aircraft with a 106 mm anti-tank missile, striking it in the nose and killing the three crew on board.
+At this moment, the two forces engaged each other with heavy gunfire, and the Cypriots opened fire on the Egyptian C-130H aircraft with a 106 mm anti-tank M40 recoilless rifle, striking it in the nose and killing the three crew on board.

-With their aircraft destroyed, the Egyptian force and the Cypriot special forces exchanged heavy gunfire for nearly an hour in sporadic fighting on the open tarmac.
+With their aircraft destroyed, the Egyptian force and the Cypriot special forces exchanged gunfire for nearly an hour in sporadic fighting on the open tarmac.
 Some of the Egyptian troops took cover in a nearby empty Air France aircraft.

-Kyprianou, who was watching the events unfolding from the airport control tower, was forced to withdraw from the windows and take cover as Egyptian commandos shot at the tower with automatic gunfire.
+Kyprianou, who was watching the events from the airport control tower, was forced to withdraw from the windows and take cover as Egyptian commandos shot at the tower with automatic gunfire.

 Aftermath

-Of the Egyptian commando force, 15 men were killed, in addition to three crew of the C-130H Hercules transport aircraft who were killed when it was struck by a missile.
+Of the Egyptian commando force, 15 men were killed, in addition to three crew of the C-130H Hercules.
 An estimated 15 more Egyptian commandos were reported to have been taken injured to Larnaca General Hospital with gunshot wounds.

-Following the assault, it emerged that the surrender of the two hostage-takers had already been secured at the time of the failed Egyptian attack, and the two men were taken prisoner by the Cypriots and later extradited to Egypt, where they received death sentences, later commuted to life sentences.
+After the assault, it was learned that the surrender of the two hostage-takers had already been secured at the time of the failed Egyptian attack, and the two men were taken prisoner by the Cypriots and later extradited to Egypt, where they received death sentences, later commuted to life sentences.

 On 20 February, Egypt recalled its diplomatic mission and requested the Cypriot government to do the same in Cairo.
 Cyprus requested the withdrawal of Egypt's military attaché.
-Egypt and Cyprus severed political ties for several years after the incident, until President Anwar Sadat was assassinated in 1981.
+Egypt and Cyprus severed political ties for several years after the incident, until Sadat was assassinated in 1981.

-President Kyprianou offered reconciliation and apologies but maintained that Cyprus could not have allowed the Egyptians to act.
+Kyprianou offered reconciliation and apologies, but maintained that Cyprus could not have allowed the Egyptians to act.
 Other Arab countries such as Syria and Libya denounced Egypt's action.

 As a consequence of the disaster, the Egyptian government formed a dedicated counter-terrorist unit within the El-Sa'ka Forces which was named after the Egyptian task force.
 Seven years later, they would be dispatched on a similar mission to Malta to storm a hijacked Egyptian airliner, another botched operation that resulted in the death of dozens of passengers.